Close

 Armor Types and Modifiers

 Each Armor Type is rated with base points equal to its tier.
-Armor may also receive Armor Point bonuses and penalties.
+Armor may also receive bonuses and penalties, which change its rating by one Armor Point.
 These modifiers may not result in the armor type receiving more than its maximum rating, except for Heavy Helms.

 Armor Types